 - 1 x 12" Lazy Susan Bearing - $6

 - 1 sheet of white paper enough to cover the top of plywood disks

-So our turn table will be built using two disks of round plywood and a lazy susan bearing attached between the disks to provide a smooth and steady movement.
+So our 360 photography turntable will be built using two disks of round plywood and a lazy susan bearing attached between the disks to provide a smooth and steady movement.
 The bearing is tough enough to deal with weights of up to 400-500 lbs or even 1000 lbs depending on a brand, so the weak link is the plywood.
-If you go with Shepherd's bearing (featured on the picture), they come with pretty good assembly instructions.
+If you go with Shepherd's bearing (featured in the picture), they come with pretty good assembly instructions.
 The key is to find and mark the center on the plywood disks.
 This is pretty simple as long as the disks are perfect circles:

 First, you will need to find something that has a 90 degree corner like a piece of a white paper sheet.
 Place the right-angle corner of the sheet at any point on the edge of the plywood disk and mark the other two points where it crosses the edges on the plywood.
 Then draw a straight line between the two marks and connect the marks with a straight line.
 Now repeat the same procedure using another point on the plywood.
 The intersection between the two lines is the center of the disk.

 The rest of the assembly is pretty straightforward - just follow instructions on the bearing package!